Thanatisia/distro-installscript-arch/README.md

     + change that line of code and that should do it, as some of the general steps are universal across the distro CLI-based installation steps
     + Thus, with the modular, containerized method, the modification of codes will be easier and customizable

+ ### Files and Folders
+- [base-installation/](src/base-installation) : This is the Base Installation script.
+All files placed here have been tested from those found in dev (Development Folder).
+This is probably where you want to go first.
+- [post-installation/](src/post-installation) : This is the Post-Installation related scripts.
+All files placed here have been tested from those found in dev
+- [references/](references) : This references directory contains various useful files such as Sample configurations, Sample templates and Sample usage scripts.
+- [development](dev) : This is the development directory.
+This directory is essentially the Nightly Build branch and to be considered as Testing or unsafe, just to be safe, please test the files found here in a Virtual Machine.
+- [documentations](docs) : This contains all documentations and guides for references
+    + including detailed setup; usage

+## Setup
+> This is a basic rundown of how to use the program, please refer to [Base Installation Manual](docs/base-installation/manuals/distinstall/manual.md) for a more detailed rundown
+### Pre-Requisites
++ (Optional) Internet Connection
+    ```
+    Required for curl and wget
+    ```

 ### Dependencies (General)

 + curl